Getting it Right First Time (GIRFT) in Radiology

 The authors acknowledge the potential of AI to improve care, accelerate diagnosis and free up staff time.
 According to the Topol Review, around 50% of radiology reporting could be supported by AI within the next decade.

 We launched AI Connect to make the introduction of AI in radiology as simple and effective as possible.
 It enables hospitals to adopt different AI algorithms from a growing selection across multiple disciplines.
 This standardises the introduction of AI and provides seamless integration with existing reporting workflow to support workload prioritisation and help identify and manage priority cases.

 Outsourcing vs insourcing

 The NHS reportedly spends £120m per year on outsourcing, which is necessary because demand significantly outweighs reporting capacity.
 Since demand and complexity continues to grow, it is likely that some level of outsourcing will always be required.
 To assist in the process, we work with teleradiology companies, to provide integration and optimise the workflow between remote organisations.
 However, the NHS is motivated to reduce outsource spend, which is where Cris Connect can help, particularly with the establishment of sharing networks.

-Underpinned by existing local PACS and RIS solutions, Cris Connect simply connects the dots to enable organisations to share capacity and specialist resources across and between regional networks.
+Underpinned by existing local PACS and RIS systems, Cris Connect simply connects the dots to enable organisations to share capacity and specialist resources across and between regional networks.
 It supports better capacity management and optimal ways of working, therefore offering the potential to reduce outsourcing expenditure.

 Getting It Right First Time (GIRFT) is a national programme designed to improve medical care within the NHS by reducing unwarranted variations.
 By tackling variations in the way services are delivered across the NHS, and by sharing best practice between trusts, GIRFT identifies changes that will help improve care and patient outcomes, as well as delivering efficiencies such as the reduction of unnecessary procedures and cost savings.